equaynor/heritage-housing-issues/README.md

 #### **Epic 5: Evaluation (CRISP-DM Phase 5)**

 ---
+**US3:** As a client, I want to have a reliable prediction of the sale price of my inherited houses, so that I can sell them at the maximum total price possible.
+(Business Requirement Covered: BR2)

 - **Evaluate the Model's Performance**: Evaluate the model's performance on the testing data.
 - **Compare Models**: Compare the performance of different models and select the best one.